python-control/Slycot/BUILD.rst

 =================

 Slycot can be built on Linux, macOS, and Windows, with building on Linux being easiest and Windows hardest.

-It can *probably* be built on other Unix-like systems that have Python, CMake, and a BLAS/LAPACK library.
+Slycot can *probably* also be built on other Unix-like systems that have Python, CMake, a C compiler, a Fortran compiler, and a BLAS/LAPACK library.

 Building from the sdist
 -----------------------